tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Datasets.md

 Instructions:
 -----------------

-We will be creating a dataset for the schema we created in the previous excersise.
+We will be creating a dataset for the schema we created in the previous exercise.
 Please follow the steps below
 1. In the left-hand menu, navigate to "Datasets"